dobyemail/python/CONTRIBUTE.md

 4. Push your changes to your fork
 5. Submit a pull request to the main repository

+## License

+This project is licensed under the Apache License 2.0.
+By contributing to this project, you agree to license your contributions under the same license.
+Please make sure you understand the terms of the license before contributing.

+If you make significant changes or if a new year has started since the last update, please update the copyright year in the LICENSE file.

 ## Publishing to PyPI

 The dobyemail package has been successfully published to PyPI.
+The current version is 0.1.2.
 To update the package for future releases, follow these steps:

 1. Ensure you have the latest version of the necessary tools:
    ```bash
    pip install --upgrade setuptools wheel twine
    ```

 2. Update the version number in `setup.py` to reflect the new version.
+Always increment the version number when making changes.

 3. Clean up any old builds:
    ```bash